Find the latest news for Norway

 Our relationship with Norway

-New Zealand and Norway have a strong relationship, and often work together in multilateral organisations like the UN and the WTO.
+New Zealand and Norway have a strong relationship, and often work together in multilateral organisations like the United Nations (UN) and the World Trade Organisation (WTO).

 We also cooperate on human rights, international security, disarmament, and many aspects of the global environment including climate change and bottom-trawling.